Submission guidelines

 - Bibliographical elements

-- Book and journal titles should be in italics.
-Article titles should be enclosed in single quotation marks.
+- Books and journal titles should be in italics.

 Books